EloisaElias/Elo_portfolio/README.md

 ...for my amusement, practice and better comprehension.

 Hi, I'm Eloisa and I'm a data scientist that loves math & statistics.
+Thank you for viewing my portfolio.
 I've been working on these programs in a daily basis for my personal reference and for my readers.
 I hope you will enjoy them as much I did when working on them.
 My favorites ones so far are 11 and 12.

 Note: [Firefox - Visualizing the mathematical formulas(LaTex) in ipython notebook](http://docs.mathjax.org/en/latest/installation.html#firefox-and-local-fonts)